Anum Fayyaz

 Anum Fayyaz is a Pakistani former television actress and model.
-She is known for acting in dramas such as Ahmed Habib Ki Betiyan and Meri Maa.
-Her other roles include Ishq Ibadat, and in the television show Parvarish.
+She is known for acting in dramas such as Ahmed Habib Ki Betiyan, Meri Maa, Ishq Ibadat, and Parvarish.

 Personal life

-She married Asad Anwar on 25 November 2016 in Makkah, and they have one child.
+She married Asad Anwar on 25 November 2016 in Makkah.
+They have one child.

-Anum recently took to social media to announce her retirement from the entertainment industry.
+Anum later took to social media to announce her retirement from the entertainment industry.
 She posted a message calling her decision 'difficult.'
-"I have decided to leave the industry and want to focus on her family," the post read, and she thanked her fans for their support.
+"I have decided to leave the industry and want to focus on my family," the post rea.
+She thanked her fans for their support.